 Finder of goods is a person who finds goods belonging to another and takes the goods into his custody.
 Although, as between the finder and the owner of the goods, there is no contract, yet the following responsibility has been fixed by section 71 on the finder of goods.

 The position of the finder of goods is similar to the bailee.

 The finder of goods is bound to take as much care of goods as a man of ordinary prudence would do.

-According to this section the person to whom the money has been paid or anything delivered by mistake or under coercion, must repay or return it.
+Section 72 covers a situation where money has been paid or anything delivered by one person to another, either by mistake or under coercion.
+According to this section, the person to whom the money has been paid or anything delivered by mistake or under coercion must repay or return it.

 - Top 138 Legal Maxims for Law Exams - 7th January 2024

 - 10 Legal Jobs and Career Options After Law in 2024 - 7th January 2024